WINKgroup/react-calendar/packages/wink-calendar/README.md

 ## Typescript support

-The package comes with types included
+The package comes with types included.